-AP Client Bridge on page 157 Configure Client Bridge on Extreme Campus Controller on page 159
+AP Client Bridge on page 176 Configure Client Bridge on page 178

 AP Client Bridge

 AP Client Bridge topology extends a wired LAN using a wireless network.
 The Client Bridge can be used to tunnel network traffic to Extreme Campus Controller, enabling connectivity for wired devices that are moved around a facility.
 For example, a medical device that is moved between rooms can maintain connectivity to Extreme Campus Controller through an AP radio configured as the uplink.
 The medical device moves with the Client Bridge AP, the two devices can be connected through the GE2 wired port or through a wireless connection.